Skip to contents

 list(c(1, 2), c(3, 4))

-Will perform ensemble-averaging across intervals within each group and return a data frame for each group.
+Ensemble-average each specified nirs_channel within each group and return one data frame per group.

 zero_time